faqihxdev/voice-typer/README.md

 - At least 10GB of VRAM (for GPU acceleration)
 - Microphone

-## Installation for Users (TBD)
+## Installation for Users

+1. !!!
+Unfortunately, the exe file is > 2GB, github's max file size for releases.
-1. Download the latest VoiceTyper.exe from the releases page
+2. Download the latest VoiceTyper.exe from the releases page
-2. Run the VoiceTyper.exe file
+3. Run the VoiceTyper.exe file
-3. Allow any necessary permissions when prompted
+4. Allow any necessary permissions when prompted
-4. Hold Alt+X to start/stop recording or interact with the floating microphone interface
+5. Hold Alt+X to start/stop recording or interact with the floating microphone interface

 ## For Developers